jboss-developer/jboss-eap-quickstarts/xml-dom4j/README.md

-xml-dom4j: How to Upload and Parse an XML File Using a 3rd Party XML Parsing Library
+xml-dom4j: Use a 3rd Party XML Parsing Library
 ========================
 Author: Bartosz Baranowski
 Level: Intermediate
 Technologies: DOM4J, Servlet, JSF
-Summary: Demonstrates how to upload an XML file and parse it using 3rd party XML parsing libraries
+Summary: The `xml-dom4j` quickstart demonstrates how to use Servlet and JSF to upload an XML file to JBoss EAP and parse it using a 3rd party XML parsing library.
 Target Product: EAP
 Product Versions: EAP 6.1, EAP 6.2, EAP 6.3, EAP 6.4
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts/>